apache/flink/docs/dev/batch/index.md

 - `readSequenceFile(Key, Value, path)` / `SequenceFileInputFormat` - Creates a JobConf and reads file from the specified path with type SequenceFileInputFormat, Key class and Value class and returns them as Tuple2<Key, Value>.

+- `readMapRedTextFile(path)` / `TextInputFormat` - Creates a JobConf and reads file from the specified path with type org.apache.hadoop.mapred.TextInputFormat, and returns as Tuple2<LongWritable, Text>.

 Collection-based: